aaduggan/open-space-game-sandbox/Documentation/ENVIRONMENT.WIN10.md

 After tackling git and TortoiseGit this one will seem like cake.
 [Install GitHub Desktop](https://help.github.com/desktop/guides/getting-started-with-github-desktop/installing-github-desktop/) and allow it to run through the setup wizard.

 ### Sublime 3<a id="install-sublime-3"></a>
 Though this is not technically a free program, it is free to evaluate ... forever.
-It has some very powerful features that make it this projects go-to text editor.
-If you really like it, you could also buy it :smile:
+It has some very powerful features that make it this project's go-to text editor.
+If you really like it, you could also buy it <sup>:smile:</sup>.

 ### Unity Hub<a id="install-unity-hub"></a>
-After you install Unity Hub requires that you sign in to use their product.
+After you install Unity Hub, you will be required to sign in order to use their product.
 You can register for a free account by going to their [web page](https://www.unity3d.com) and clicking on the silhouette and then choosing "Create a Unity ID" button:

 ![alt text](./Images/Documentation/ENVIRONMENT.WIN10/environment.unity.register.png)